CoralVentures/coral_flutter/docs/naming_conventions.md

       foo_bar_repository.dart
 ```

 For 2), you will need to create a new dart package.
-I recommend using the [very_good](https://pub.dev/packages/very_good_cli) and running a command like this:
+We recommend using the [very_good](https://pub.dev/packages/very_good_cli) and running a command like this:

 ```sh
 very_good create --template=dart_pkg authentication_repository